Hola! fellow travelers. Ever been to Madrid? No? Find out what to do in 3 days in Madrid Spain, or more.

 Moma 56.
 Feeling fancy?
 This is the poshest nightlife experience to be had in Madrid.
 From the valet parking to the incredibly fancy cocktails in the four bars, this experience screams high-class.
 Be warned, not everyone can even make it through the door of this ultra-fancy club.

 Tupperware.
 A postmodern wonderland, you can see faux fur on the walls mixed in with Star Wars posters.
 This is the club for you if you do not want to worry about a dress code.
 Music can be anything and everything.
 Somehow managing to be kitschy without tacky, this is a must see part of Madrid nightlife.

 While in the city, don’t neglect to explore these options below for some interesting Madrid day trips.
 The city has lots of things to do (as you obviously see), but there are more around the city of from the city.
 Here are a few ideas to have in mind:

-- Toledo Full-Day Tour from Madrid
+- Toledo Full-Day Tour

 - Segovia and Toledo Tour with Alcazar & Optional Cathedral

 - El Escorial and Valley of the Fallen: Skip-the-Line Tour